Zephynyah/zeph-stigman/docs/deployment/assumptions.md

 -  The server hostname is: `{{ server.hostname }}`
 -  Realm name is: `{{ realm.name }}`
 -  User is logged in as a user with root privileges on the system.

+## Summary
+!!! success annotate "Summary"
+    In these section, you have:

+    * Read all the Assumptions
+    * Read the Installation Steps